animaone/star-ocean-blue-sphere-source-code/README.md

 ### label generation
 ### ~= 70000 Lines of code

-# If you have documented any part of the source code, please provide a symbols file so that we can grow the documentation, which is not possible to be done in an automated way.

 # Building:
 TO COMPILE: EXECUTE ./sobs_new/buildRom.sh -> you will need wla-gb to compile. wla-gb version used: wla-gb 9.11a